 All photos are from the Collection of Baron Wolman

-We are honored to create this exhibit with legendary photographer Baron Wolman; his stories and legacy from behind the lens will live on to impact fans of all generations.
+We were honored to create this exhibit with legendary photographer Baron Wolman; his stories and legacy from behind the lens will live on to impact fans of all generations.
 His body of work will be celebrated both inside the museum and digitally.
 It is through his images that we are reminded of the power of rock & roll and we thank him for sharing his stories and work with us.

-We send our warm wishes to Baron and his loved ones during this difficult time.
 The Facebook post below is from his personal account, written as his public farewell due to a terminal illness.

 1100 Rock and Roll Boulevard